biodiversitydata-se/documentation-overview/README.md

 # Documentation overview
 This document serves as a starting point for documentation of the SBDI system, services and applications managed by NRM (this can be expanded in the future).

+More documentation can also be found in the [wiki](https://github.com/biodiversitydata-se/documentation-overview/wiki).

 ## Hosting
 - Cloud servers are hosted by [Safespring](https://dashboard.sto1.safespring.com/) using [Openstack](https://www.openstack.org/).